canonical/ubuntu-pro-client/docs/explanations/what_is_the_daemon.rst

    The next attempt is scheduled for RETRY_DATE
    You can try manually with `sudo pro auto-attach`.

 The "retry auto-attach" operation will keep retrying for a **month**.
-If at the end, we cannot attach to the machine, we display the following message to the user:
+If we still cannot attach to the machine by then, we display the following message:

 .. code-block:: text